LexisNexis Hardship Scholarship

 LexisNexis has entered a 5-year partnership with the Law Faculty at Victoria University of Wellington.
 As part of this partnership, each year they will fund the ‘LexisNexis Scholarships’, to be awarded annually at the discretion of the Dean of Law.
 In 2019, the Law Faculty agreed that part of the scholarship funding should be utilised to create scholarships for 200 and 300 level Law students who are experiencing significant disadvantage or financial hardship.

-This scholarship is open to applicants who are currently enrolled in 200 or 300 level LAWS courses and currently experiencing some form of disadvantage (economic, educational or social).
+This scholarship is open to applicants who are currently enrolled in 200 or 300 level LAWS courses and experiencing some form of disadvantage (economic, educational or social).

 Definition of “Disadvantage”: A disadvantaged student is “one who, despite facing significant obstacles, has prepared himself or herself for a university education.”